 When we enter self-preservation mode and become defensive, we close ourselves off to what could be.
 Stay open to feedback.

-While Taylor and Furnham were clear at the time that this work needed to be much more rigorously tested, it did open up two interesting ideas: that it is indeed possible to measure LQ, and that identifying individual LQ patterns and preferences creates the potential for us to develop our learnability through better self-awareness and a more intentional targeting of learning opportunities.
+Finally, might we be able to measure how good we actually are at learning?
+Might identifying individual learning patterns and preferences create the potential for us to develop our learnability through better self-awareness and a more intentional targeting of learning opportunities?

-Employers are increasingly under pressure to create cultures which provide meaningful ways for their people to learn different skills and adapt to new processes and technologies.
+Employers are increasingly under pressure to create those cultures, providing meaningful ways for their people to learn different skills and adapt to new processes and technologies.
 Leaders will need to be more actively engaged in this than ever before.
-And while employers need to provide these cultures to be attractive to employees, individuals also need to look to continuous skills development to remain attractive to employers.
+And while employers need to provide these cultures to be attractive to employees, as individuals we also need to look to our own curiosity and learnability to remain attractive to employers.

-Perhaps we all need to bear in mind some of Henry Ford’s many words of wisdom: "Anyone who stops learning is old, whether at 20 or 80.
+Perhaps we all need to bear in mind some of Henry Ford’s many words of wisdom: “Anyone who stops learning is old, whether at 20 or 80.
 Anyone who keeps learning stays young.”
 The right attributes and mindset can show us the way.

 Register for insights and updates or implement one of our levy-funded leadership programmes by clicking on the buttons below.